-Assessment MethodsAssessment is based on the student's abilities to achieve unit outcomes.
-Assessment methods include demonstration of skills, tests and assignments, folios and log books, oral activities, and third party reports.
-At the commencement of each unit, you will be given an outline of what is to be covered and how the unit will be assessed.
+Assessment MethodsAssessment is based on your ability to achieve unit outcomes and assessment methods include demonstration of skills, tests and assignments, folios and log books, oral activities, and third party reports.
+At the commencement of each unit, you will be given an outline of what is to be covered and how the unit will be assessed

 MaterialsA list of equipment and reference material you will need to provide will be distributed at the start of the course.
-Reference material is also available for student loan in the Melbourne Polytechnic library.
-Items may include your own safety boots (steel capped), gloves, sun hat, Hi Vis vest, good quality secateurs, sunscreen, USB flash drive, one textbook and writing materials.
+Reference material is also available for loan in our libraries.
+Necessary items may include your own safety boots (steel capped), gloves, sun hat, Hi-Vis vest, good quality secateurs, sunscreen, USB flash drive, one textbook and writing materials

 - garden centre manager

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact the department for the latest student contact hours information.